dclelland/AlamofireSpinner/README.md

 ### Wishlist

-- Need to check whether setting `spinCount` like that (see `Alamofire.swift`) is thread-safe; I can't seem to get a straight answer on what the equivalent of `@synchronized` is in swift; I welcome anybody's feedback.
+- Need to check whether setting `spinCount` like that (see `AlamofireSpinner.swift`) is thread-safe; I can't seem to get a straight answer on what the equivalent of `@synchronized` is in swift; I welcome anybody's feedback.